Stellar Knowledge Base

 • Abrupt system termination – Abrupt shut down of the PC when the flash drive is connected to it could also be a potential reason for damage or corruption to the flash drive.

 • Removing the flash drive without Safety check – This is generally taken for granted by many users.
 Repeated disconnecting of a flash drive without performing the “Safely remove media” check can lead to damage to flash drive over time.

 How to recover flash drive data after formatting?

 When formatting a device, the obvious stress which keeps boggling a user’s mind is the impending data loss.
 However, with the availability of some excellent Flash Drive Data Recovery Software this is one area where users need not worry.
-A recommended software, which works wonders in the field of flash drive recovery, is Stellar Phoenix Windows Data Recovery - Professional.
+A recommended software, which works wonders in the field of flash drive recovery, is >Stellar Data Recovery Professional.